sirishacyd/cmpe202_HealthClub-Membership-Management-system/README.md

 * We hosted our Application on Cloud using AWS as Cloud Provider.
 * We Deployed our Application on Amazon EC2 as it offers a highly reliable environment.
 * We used Application Load Balancer, to distribute Web traffic among EC2 instances.
 * We hosted our Database on Amazon RDS.
-We chose postGreSQL because we wanted to enforce the relationships between entities and as most of the data was structured.
+We chose PostGreSQL because we wanted to enforce the relationships between entities and as most of the data was structured.

 ### [UI Wireframes](https://github.com/gopinathsjsu/team-project-code-wizards/tree/main/UI%20Wireframework)